Sydney University Football Club: International representatives

-To date, 131 Sydney University players have been selected to play for Australia.
+To date, 134* Sydney University players have been selected to play for Australia.
 The first Australian representative was Hyram Marks in 1899.
 The club's most famous Wallaby would probably be Nick Farr-Jones, who had a long representative career (including World Cup success as Captain in 1991).
-Our most recent Wallabies are Lachlan Swinton and Angus Bell who debut in November 2020 v New Zealand.
+Harry Potter became Wallaby #989 and proudly joined the ranks of SUFC Wallabies as the 112th player from our club to achieve this honour.
+Harry also scored a try on debut at Murrayfield, Scotland on 25 November 2024.